-9.311 Economics
+9.311 Agricultural Economics I

-The nature of economic studies.
+The nature and development of agricultural economics and farm management.
 Theory and practical applications of production economics principles and the analysis of production functions.

-Relationships between costs and production functions.
-Interpretation of cost curves.
-Firm size and economies of size.
+Theory, construction and analysis of cost curves.
+Economies of size and the problem of optimum farm size.

 Introduction to price theory.
-The nature and derivation of supply and demand relationships, and factors which change these relationships.
-Problems in empirical use of supply and demand relationships.
-Use of price theory in the examination of problems and policies such as the modification of marketing systems; effects of subsidies and taxation; implications of economic development and population growth; and problems of declining industries.
+The nature and derivation of supply and demand relationships, and of factors which affect these relationships.
+Illustration of the role of price theory in the analysis of agricultural policies.
+Problems in the empirical estimation of supply and demand.
+TEXTBOOKS